-Do we have free will to choose God and believe Jesus and understand the gospel?
+Do we have free will to choose God, believe Jesus, and understand the Gospel?

 The concept of “Biblical free will” has been debated for centuries.
-While it is not found in scriptures, free will is evident when Adam and Eve ate the forbidden fruit.
-It is taught among Roman Catholics and Orthodox Christianity but in conflict with strong Calvinists.
+While it is not explicitly worded in the scriptures, free will is evident when Adam and Eve ate the forbidden fruit.
+It is taught among Roman Catholics and Orthodox Christians but conflicts with strong Calvinists.

 We have “free will,” but that freedom is constricted by fear of consequence.
 For example, we’re free to disobey God but careful to displease Him.
 Remove consequences, and man will choose things that please him—not what pleases God.
 [Sin disables]

 - To say that we do NOT have free will to believe God (unless God elects us) falls flat against Gospel apologetics.

 - Adam and Eve had a choice whether to eat the fruit or not; that’s free will even before the fall of man.